 Yes.
 The residency rule enacted in 2020 requires you to have established bona fide residence in Philadelphia at least one year prior to appointment.
 For additional information on residency, please contact the Office of Human Resources at email@example.com.

 Will the PFD train me to become a dispatcher?

 Yes.
-The training takes place at the Philadelphia Fire Department’s headquarters at 240 Spring Garden St. It takes six to eight weeks of classroom training, and up to four weeks of on-the-job training.
+The training takes place at the new Fire Communications Center in the Philadelphia Public Services Building at 400 N. Broad St. It takes six to eight weeks of classroom training, and up to four weeks of on-the-job training.
 Trainees are paid during this time.

 What will I learn during training?

 Dispatcher trainees will learn how to dispatch fire companies and ambulances to incidents such as house fires, car accidents, building collapses and medical emergencies.
 Trainees will also be taught how to answer 911 calls from people reporting similar types of emergencies.
 Trainees will learn PFD policies and procedures, and they will become state-certified in these areas: 911 call-taking; emergency dispatching; emergency medical dispatching by priority dispatch; and life-saving CPR.

 How does the hiring process work?

 - If you’re interested in becoming a dispatcher, check the City jobs site for the Civil Service exam announcement for Police Communications Dispatcher (even if you want to work for the PFD).
 Apply for the position.